sathomas/jsDataV.is/src/text/ch1/02-line-charts.md

 );
 ```

-The resulting graph in figure NEXTFIGURENUMBER is cleaner and easier to read:
+The resulting graph in figure NEXTFIGURENUMBER is cleaner and easier to read.

 <figure>
 <div id="line-chart3" style="width:600px;height:400px;"></div>